Pash10g/MUG2610/README.md

 ## Facet
 Run the following command via the `mongo shell` and follow the instructions:

-`mongo --quite --shell facet/facet.js`
+`mongo --quiet --shell facet/facet.js`

 ## Facet
 Run the following command via the `mongo shell` and follow the instructions:

-`mongo --quite --shell graphLookup/graphLookup.js`
+`mongo --quiet --shell graphLookup/graphLookup.js`

 Disclaimer